How much do you know about Contract Works Insurance? Do you think you know enough about it to truly determine whether or not you need it?

 All construction work no matter how small or simple contains an element of risk, but that’s where insurance comes in.
 As a surprisingly affordable section of cover, Contract Works is often overlooked as not being ‘essential’ in an insurance policy.
 Whilst many business owners have a lack of understanding as to what is covered by Contract Works, and what isn’t covered under Public Liability.
 If you feel puzzled by the jargon, here is a brief guide to Contract Works Insurance:

 Contract Works Insurance, also known as Contractors All Risk, is an insurance for builders and other tradesmen; designed to protect building works in progress, covering for any loss or damage that happens during construction.
 Whether you need Contract Works depends on whether your client contracts hold you responsible for unfinished work on a site, so you should check the terms of your contracts carefully.

 Contract Works Insurance can cover the cost of repairing or redoing work on a construction site and is taken out to insure aspects of construction projects such as:

 - Damage caused by an insured event such as: fire, flood, storm, vandalism or theft

 - Material damage to on- site plant and equipment and existing structures

 - Accidental damage to on-site materials.

-Whether you’re working on a new home and a fire destroys some of the part-finished building or you’re tiling a roof when a storm causes damage to the tiles you’ve already put down, your Contract Works could cover the cost.
+Whether you're working on a new home and a fire destroys some of the part-finished building or your site is broken into and vandalised, your Contract Works Insurance should cover the cost.